RommelTJ/ml_learning/deep_learning_for_coders/lesson5/01_Lesson5.md

 Fairness, Accountability and Transparency are important, but they aren't everything.
 * Ex: Being transparent about how to turn old people into mulch.

+## Disinformation

+* Ex: Russian trolls organized both sides of a protest in Texas.
+* Disinformation includes orchestrated campaigns of manipulation.
+* Disinformation is an ecosystem.
+  * Claire Wardle: The Trumpet of Amplification.
+* Examples:
+  * /r/SubSimulatorGPT2
+  * Katie Jones on Twitter
+  * Unicorn story essay
+  * Thispersondoesnotexist.com
+* Online discussion may be swamped with fake, manipulative agents.
+* Disinformation is a cybersecurity problem.